HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 In the first example, the LLM provides a human-friendly response that answers the question but doesn't follow any particular structure.
 This is fine for direct human interaction but can be challenging for automated systems to parse and process.

-In the second example, using structured generation, the LLM's response is formatted in a specific JSON structure.
+In the second example, which uses structured generation, the LLM's response is formatted in a specific JSON structure.
 This format clearly separates the customer-facing response from the internal log information.
 The structured output makes it easy for the system to:

 1. Extract the customer response for display
 2. Store detailed order information in a database
 3. Update internal tracking systems
 4. Trigger automated processes based on the order status

-As demonstrated in the code snippets, processing the structured response is much simpler and less error-prone than trying to parse an unstructured response.
+Overall, processing a structured response is much simpler and less error-prone than trying to parse an unstructured response.

-Somewhat implicitly, we already exert that control as soon as we prompt a model with our queries: a prompt is the input condition that determines what tokens the model returns, i.e., what answer (from the space all possible answers) is appropriate to the user's input.
-But finding a prompt that elicits the desired output format can be a long trial-and-error process.
-We must experiment with prompt variations and see if the model's responses change accordingly.
-We may eventually find the prompt that works the best for a specific task, but we have no guarantee it will lead to the desired output format systematically.

-Structured generation complements and enhances prompt engineering, offering a more systematic approach to controlling LLM outputs.
-By combining these techniques, we can achieve more precise and reliable results.
-Structured generation can be implemented explicitly through careful prompting of the model or implicitly with an algorithm called guided decoding, which manipulates the model generation at each token to enforce the desired structure.

 ### KEY COMPONENTS OF STRUCTURED GENERATION